How to start a daycare in Ontario

 Your business may need licences and permits from the federal, provincial and municipal levels of government.

 In addition to the information you will find in this guide, you can use the Canada Business Permits and Licences Search, powered by BizPaL, to find licences and regulations that may affect your business.
 You can also contact us to speak to someone about starting your business.

 Some common licences, permits and regulations that may apply to starting your daycare include:

 Child care centres and some home-based daycares in Ontario are licensed by the Ministry of Education.
 You may plan to offer unlicensed home-based child care, however you will need a licence if you:

 - Care for more than 2 children under the age of 2 (including your own children)

 - Care for more than 5 children over the age of 2 (including your own children under the age of 6)

-As a licensed, regulated home care provider, you need to meet provincial health, safety and caregiver training standards including:
+As a licensed and regulated home-based daycare provider, you need to meet provincial health, safety and caregiver training standards including: